luizefalves/AirProjectPipeline/readme.md

   - `flask_container_build` creates a REST API with Flask to list the data to the final user
 - A `requirements.txt` file containing the necessary Python dependencies for the DAG.

+The project is based on a set of csv tables made available on Kaggle: draft_combine_stats, draft_history, game, game_info, game_summary, inactive_players, line_score, officials, other_stats, play_by_play, player, team, team_details, team_history, team_info_common.

+From these tables, a sample of three tables is used for data extraction: team_details, and team_info_common.

+The team_general table was created from the team_details table, and the team_performance table was created from the team_info_common table.
+This allowed for the extraction of general team data and performance information.

+In the transformation stage, these tables were combined into a third table called transformation_table.
+This table contains the necessary information for the queries that will be made by the API and displayed in the browser.

 ## Usage

 To run the project, follow these steps: